thanhson1085/swagger-combined/README.md

 Run:
 ```
 cd swagger-combined
-npm install
-node routes/app.js
+node index.js
 ```

 ### Test
 In the default, swagger-combined run on port 3000 and included swagger-ui.
-So you just run `http://localhost:3000` to see everything you need.
+So you just run `http://localhost:3000?url=http://localhost:3000/docs` to see everything you need.
 Or you can see swagger api at `http://localhost:3000/docs`

 ### Example & Demo
 With config/default.json: